 Methodology

-In this study, we propose two novel methods to forecast retailer product sales at SKU level by taking into account the problem of structural change.
+We propose two novel methods to forecast retailer product sales at SKU level by taking into account the problem of structural change.
 Both methods consist of three stages.
 During the first stage, we identify the most relevant competitive explanatory variables for the focal product within the product category.
 In practice, grocery retailers typically sell hundreds of SKU’s in a product category.
 This leads to hundreds of potential competitive explanatory variables (e.g., competitive price and competitive promotions) for the focal product.
 Incorporating all the variables into the model can easily overfit the model and render the estimation task infeasible (Martin & Kolassa, 2009).
 Therefore, we select the most relevant competitive explanatory variables using the Least Absolute Shrinkage and Selection Operator (LASSO) procedure (Tibshirani, 1996).
 That is, we construct the following model for each SKU:

 ln⁡(y0,t)=Xβ+u, subject to j=1Nβj=η, η≤η0 (6)